Allen University

-Allen University is a private historically black university in Columbia, South Carolina.
+Allen University is a private historically black university in Columbia, South Carolina, United States.
 It has more than 600 students and still serves a predominantly Black constituency.
 The campus is listed on the National Register of Historic Places as Allen University Historic District.

 History

 Allen University was founded in Cokesbury in 1870 as Payne Institute by ministers of the African Methodist Episcopal Church, including John M. Brown.
 Its initial mission was to provide education to freedmen, former African American slaves and their children.

-In 1880, it was moved to Columbia and renamed Allen University in honor of Bishop Richard Allen, founder of the African Methodist Episcopal Church.
+In 1880, it was moved to Columbia and renamed Allen University in honor of Richard Allen, founder of the African Methodist Episcopal Church.
 The university remains connected to the denomination, which is related to other Methodist churches.
 As one of two black colleges located in Columbia, Allen has a very strong presence in the African-American community.
 Allen University initially focused on training ministers and teachers, who were considered critical to the progress of African Americans.
 Over the years, it has enlarged its scope to produce graduates in other academic areas.

 In 1885, Joseph W. Morris became president of the university.
 By 1898, the university reported having a total of 9 faculty, 304 students, and 208 graduates.

 Academics

 The university is accredited by the Southern Association of Colleges and Schools to offer Bachelor of Arts and Bachelor of Science degrees.
-These degrees are awarded in the following divisions and departments:
+These degree programs are organized into five divisions: